Practice Areas: Policy and Regulatory Experience

 As a member of a U.S. Agency for International Development (USAID) sponsored team, PERI contributed to the development of a Least Cost Generation Plan (LCGP) for the government of Armenia.
 The plan considered various resources including

-natural gas, renewable, and nuclear energy and generation technologies for meeting Armenia's projected demand for the next 20 years (2005 to 2035), emphasizing the actions needed to be taken in next two years.
+natural gas, renewable, and nuclear energy and generation technologies for meeting Armenia's projected demand through 2035, emphasizing the actions needed to be taken in next two years.
 PERI's primary responsibility was to evaluate renewable energy resources and technologies applicable in Armenia and to develop capital and operating costs for these technologies for input to a computer model for scenario analysis.
 The renewable resources and technologies considered included wind power, anaerobic digesters for converting animal waste to syngas, hydropower, and solar energy.
 Furthermore, PERI conducted a critical review of model inputs including the projects capital and operating costs; financial and economic assumptions; and outputs for consistency, reasonableness, and accuracy.
-PERI also contributed to drafting, review, and preparation of the final LCGP report.

 Electric Power Restructuring, Ecuador